 Mysterious, bewitching, dazzling, inspiring passion.

-It is not Frollo who will say otherwise, nor even Quasimodo.
-And it is probably not by chance that Victor Hugo gave his heroine the name of this precious stone, symbolizing love, fidelity, hope or harmony: the emerald.
+It’s not by chance that Victor Hugo gave his heroine Esmeralda the name of this precious stone, symbolizing love, fidelity, hope or harmony: the emerald.

 Colombia is today, by far, the leading producer of emeralds: with 55% of world production (3.4 million carats in 2011) it is ahead of Zambia (15%), Brazil (12%), Russia (4%), Zimbabwe (3%) and Madagascar (3%).

 With the recent discovery of an open pit mine, Zambia is poised to overtake Colombia on the top step of the podium.
 But only in terms of volume.
-Because in terms of quality1 , Colombian emeralds are unquestionably superior: larger than anywhere else2 , their purity is unequalled, and their colour incomparable3.
+Because in terms of quality1 , Colombian emeralds are unquestionably superior: larger than anywhere else2 , their purity is unequaled, and their color incomparable3.

 The Emerald Deposits Belt